sampsyo/cs6120/content/blog/2019-10-23-divergence-optimizations/index.md

 ## Conclusion

 We implemented divergence analysis and optimizations based on that analysis.
 We focused on swapping expensive vector instructions for cheaper scalar instructions when the vector instruction did redundant work.
 We quantify our optimization by counting the ALU Ops consumed by the un-optimized baseline and optimized version.
-Our results show an 9.5% reduction in ALU Ops on average.
+Our results show an overall reduction in ALU Ops.